 4. Enter the PPP Username and PPP Password provided by your ISP.
-If PPPoE Service Name was provided by your ISP, enter the Service Name.
+If PPPoE Service

+Name was provided by your ISP, enter the Service Name.
 Click "Next" to continue.

-PPP Username and Password

-ave a user name and password to establish your connection.
-In the boxes d password that your ISP has provided to you.
+enter the user name and pass lave a user name and password to establish your connection word that your ISP has provided to you. on.
+In the baxes below

-PPP Username: PPPUSER
+PPP Username: pppuser

-PPP Password: •••••
+PPP Password:

-PPPoE Service Name:

-Authentication Method: AUTO
+Authentication Method: AUTO •

-MTU [88-1500] : 1492

-☑ Dial on demand (with idle timeout timer)

-Inactivity Timeout (minutes) [1-4320]: 15
+□ Dial on demand (with idle to Inactivity Timeout (minutes) [

 PPP IP extension

-Use Static IP Address
+PPP IP extension Use Static IP Address

-Enable PPP Debug Mode

-Back Next

-5. Use the default setting of this screen click "Next" to continue.
+Use the default setting of this screen click "Next" to continue.